RyanBares/Bares_AQ/ReadMe.md

 **Example:**
 https://aqs.epa.gov/data/api/sampleData/bySite?email=ryan.bares@utah.edu&key=tauperam28&param=42101&bdate=20180101&edate=20181231&state=49&county=035&site=3006

 If you were to use the above request you would get CO data (param=42101) for the enitre year of 2018 (bdate=20180101, edate=20181231) from DAQ Hawthorne (site=3006) located in Salt Lake County (county=035), Utah (state=49).
-Note that the email is registered to my utah.edu account, which was issued the key tauperam28 as described in **STEP 1**.
+Note that the email is registered to my utah.edu account, which was issued the key tauperam28 as described in **STEP 1** and will need to be changed to your email and key.

 # Common Parameters for Air Quality Data